atac/libirig106/README.md

 These header files are necessary for every application that uses the IRIG 106 library.

 * config.h - A bunch of #defines to support various compiler environments.
-* stdint.h - Standard integer definions for environments that don't supply this.
+* int.h - Standard integer definions for environments that don't supply this.

 ## To Do